ines-tools/ines-pypsa/README.md

     - 'marginal_cost'
     - 'marginal_cost_quadratic'
     - 'marginal_cost_storage'
-    - 'p'
     - 'p_set'
-    - 'q'
     - 'q_set'
     - 'sign'
     - 'standing_loss'

 ## development
 Currently only first version from PyPSA format to INES.
 Testing is still needed.
++ Add multi-input/output links
-+ Create a units to buy and sell from 'Store' with the 'marginal_cost'
++ Add units also between market nodes and stores with 'marginal cost'
 + Parameters from the missing parameters list can be included if they are addded to the ines spec
 + main() is general to any conversion script so it can to move to ines transform
 + remove yaml files excluding the setting file